SpringLIAO/coachee/README.md

 `options.url` (required) The URL of the webpage that should be loaded into the iframe that Coachee will create.
 A relative path is also supported.

+`options.iframe` (optional) The iframe element.
+It would be querySelector string or a htmlElement Object.
+If not provided, would create one new by default.

 `options.appendTo` (optional) The element to which the created iframe should be appended.
 If not provided, the iframe will be appended to `document.body`.
+If set `options.iframe`, this not work.

 `options.methods` (optional) An object containing methods which should be exposed for the child iframe to call.
 The keys of the object are the method names and the values are the functions.
 If a function requires asynchronous processing to determine its return value, make the function immediately return a promise and resolve the promise once the value has been determined.